 Marjie and her husband, Roger Gerstle, have lived in Traverse City since 1994.
 They have three daughters and a well-loved dog.
 Marjie spends her downtime doing most anything outdoors: kayaking, biking to the farmer’s market, gardening, cross-country skiing, backpacking with her family, and traveling around the world.

-Alison, Social Worker for Generations Ahead, grew up in northern Michigan.
+Alison grew up in northern Michigan.
 She received her Bachelors in Psychology and Social Work from Spring Arbor University and her Masters of Social Work from the University of Michigan.
 She recently returned home to Michigan after spending 12 years in Central New York.
 While there, Alison’s work was mostly home-based family therapy with adolescents and their parents to prevent the removal of the youth from their homes.
 Alison began as a therapist and spent the last several years as the supervisor of the program.
 In addition, she provided clinical supervision to therapists working with trauma survivors.

-About 10 years ago, Alison became interested in Adventure Therapy.
+Over ten years ago, Alison became interested in Adventure Therapy.
 She was delighted to discover that experiential activities were not just for the challenge course, but could be brought right to her clients’ homes to make a profound impact on the engagement and process of the family work.
 Alison also became certified as a facilitator to work at two local challenge courses where she would bring families to do very intentional, and very fun, family therapy.

-When not learning and growing as a therapist, Alison loves to cook and bake, as well as do all sorts of crafts, especially stitching beaded jewelry.
+Alison loves to cook and bake, as well as do all sorts of crafts, especially stitching beaded jewelry.
 Whenever possible, Alison can be found outside with her husband, son, and two dogs, engaging in various activities like hiking, mountain biking, backpacking, and running.